stfc/PSyclone/doc/developers.rst

 InvokeSchedule
 --------------

-The InvokeSchedule is a PSyIR node that represent an invoke subroutine in the PSy-layer.
+The InvokeSchedule is a PSyIR node that represents an invoke subroutine in the PSy-layer.
 It extends the `psyclone.psyGen.Schedule` functionality with a `psyclone.psyGen.NameSpace` and a reference to its associated `psyclone.psyGen.Invoke` object.